Obaloluwa123/Foodlife/README.md

 * [x] Your app incorporates at least one external library to add visual polish -  I added FloatingActionButton and Facebook shimmer effect as a loading state.
 * [x] Your app uses at least one animation (e.g. fade in/out, e.g. animating a view growing and shrinking)-  I added slide-in animation in the Recipe/Search Fragment

-[web only]
-Your app has an interesting cursor interaction (e.g. a custom tooltip on hover) Your app demonstrates at least one component with complex visual styling (done by you, from scratch) Your app uses a loading state to create visual polish

 **File Architecture:**
+  .
 I arranged my files into different packages, which are activities, adapters, clients, favourite, fragments and models.
+  activities:
+    DetailActivity
+    LoginActivity
+    MainActivity
+    SignupActivity
+    SplashscreenActivity.
+  fragments:
+    FridgeFragment
+    RecipeSearchFragment
+    RecipeExploreFragment
+    FavoriteRecipeFragment
+    ProfileFragment
-The Activities are DetailActivity, LoginActivity, MainActivity, SignupActivity, SplashscreenActivity.
-The Fragments are FridgeFragment, RecipeSearchFragment, RecipeExploreFragment, FavoriteRecipeFragment, ProfileFragment, and for the detail activity  I have RecipeOverviewFragment, RecipeInstructionsFragment, IngredientsFragment.
+    detail activity  have RecipeOverviewFragment, RecipeInstructionsFragment, IngredientsFragment.
+  adapters:
-The adapters are RecipeAdapter, which is the main adapter for the recipes, RecipeExploreAdapter, this is the adapter for the explore page, SuggestionsAdapter, this is the adapter for the ingredients autocomplete in the FridgeFragment, SelectedIngredientsAdapter is the adapter for the selected ingredients in the Fridge Fragment, FavouriteRecipeAdapter is the adapter for the FavouriteFragment, PagerAdapter is for the ViewPager, and IngredientsAdapter is for the ingredientsFragment in the detail activity.
+    RecipeAdapter: which is the main adapter for the recipes
+    RecipeExploreAdapter: this is the adapter for the explore page
+    SuggestionsAdapter:  this is the adapter for the ingredients autocomplete in the FridgeFragment,       SelectedIngredientsAdapter: is the adapter for the selected ingredients in the Fridge Fragment,
+    FavouriteRecipeAdapter: is the adapter for the FavouriteFragment
+    PagerAdapter: is for the ViewPager, and IngredientsAdapter is for the ingredientsFragment in the       detail activity.
+  clients:
-The clients file are FoodClient, where all my API calls were made, NetworkCallback, an interface for NetworkCallback,  ParseApplication for Back4App database.
+    The clients file are FoodClient, where all my API calls were made, NetworkCallback, an interface       for NetworkCallback,  ParseApplication for Back4App database. favourite :
     The favourite package contains Database class, Data entities, and Data access objects for the           favorite recipes which was saved with room database.
+  models:
-The models contains the Recipe,RecipeExtended, Ingredient, IngredientDetails, IngredientSearchSuggestion, Search, User.
-The Recipe model class is for the title, image, and id of Recipe, the RecipeExtended model contains more information about Recipes, hence it is for the detail activity of the Recipes.
-The Ingredient and Search model class was used to save ingredients and search query to the Back4App database respectively.
-The IngredientSearchSuggestion is the model class for the Ingredient Search in the FridgeFragment.
-The User the model class for the User.
+    Recipe :The Recipe model class is for the title, image, and id of Recipe RecipeExtended : the RecipeExtended model contains more information about Recipes, hence it is for     the detail activity of the Recipes
+    Ingredient : The Ingredient model class was used to save ingredients  to the Back4App database.
+    IngredientDetails
+    IngredientSearchSuggestion: IngredientSearchSuggestion is the model class for the Ingredient Search     in the FridgeFragment.
+    Search: Search model class was used to save search query to the Back4App database.
+    User:  The User the model class for the User.

 ### 2. Screen Functionality